ConfederacyOfGaia/Gaia/players-guide.md

   - When targetting a creature with an attack using the weapon type appropriate to the feat, you can use your bonus action to focus your attention on that creature.
 If that weapon attack hits, you may add your proficiency bonus to the damage dealt by that attack.
 - Martial Adept provides 2 superiority dice, instead of 1.
 If you already have superiority dice, the bonus dice are the same shape as the ones you already have.

-### Changes to spells

-- Targets of the *friends* and *charm person* spells get a Wisdom save to see if they're hostile when the spell ends: hostile on pass, unaware on fail.
-- *Goodberry* produces 1 berry per spell slot level used.
-- *Mage armor* gives AC 12 + spell slot level (e.g., 4th level slot = AC 16).
-- *Shield* gives AC bonus of +4, +1 per slot level (e.g., 3rd level slot = +7).
-- Because magic is new, the different schools of magic are unknown.  *Detect magic* and *identify* don't let you know the schools of magic, just the presense of it.
-Alternately, different schools could emit different *colors* or *flavors*.

 ### Technology Level